-The University of Connecticut Integrated Residency in Emergency Medicine provides an exceptional training opportunity for the emergency medicine resident.
-A dynamic faculty, strongly committed to teaching, is combined with health care institutions that have a long established record of excellence in all aspects of medical education.
-With systematic emphasis on both personal and professional growth, we expect our graduates to become capable leaders in their hospitals and communities and to fulfill their commitment to clinical and personal excellence.
+The University of Connecticut Integrated Residency in Emergency Medicine has provided an exceptional training environment in emergency medicine for nearly 30 years, having graduated over 350 successful emergency physicians.
+A dynamic faculty, strongly committed to teaching, is combined with health care institutions that have an established record of excellence in all aspects of medical education.
+With emphasis on both personal and professional growth, we expect our graduates to become capable leaders in their hospitals and communities and to fulfill their commitment to clinical and personal excellence.

 Additional distinguishing program characteristics include:

-- Newly constructed 14,000 sq. ft.
+- Free-standing 50,000 sq. ft.
 Center for Education, Simulation, and Innovation at Hartford Hospital and a second Simulation Center at UConn Health.

-- Formal ultrasound training with an ultrasound director and multiple fellowship trained ultrasound faculty and numerous state-of-the-art SonoSite devices with wireless image storage and a formal QA process.
+- Formal ultrasound training with an ultrasound director and multiple fellowship trained ultrasound faculty and numerous state-of-the-art SonoSite, Phillips, ButterflyiQ and Mindray devices with wireless image storage and a formal QA process.

-- Plenty of opportunities for resident teaching of medical students.
+- Clinical and didactic opportunities for resident teaching of UConn and Quinnipiac medical students.

-- Generous clerical support, dedicated space and computer services (including wireless Internet access) for residents.
+- Generous clerical support, dedicated space and computer services for residents.

 In summary, our program combines the assets of urban, community, and university practice settings under the close academic sponsorship of the medical school.
 Together, our institutions assure broad clinical exposure and diverse resident experiences on all levels of patient care.
 We welcome you to review the information on this website to find out more about what we can offer you as a prospective residency applicant.